-Google Cloud Platform (GCP) Virtual Private Cloud (VPC) provides networking functionality to Compute Engine virtual machine (VM) instances, Kubernetes Engine containers and App Engine Flex.
-VPC provides global, scalable, flexible networking for your cloud-based services.
+Google Cloud Platform (GCP) Virtual Private Cloud (VPC) provides networking functionality to Compute Engine virtual machine (VM) instances, Kubernetes Engine clusters, and App Engine Flex instances.
+VPC provides global, scalable, flexible networking for your cloud-based resources and services.

 You can think of a VPC network the same way you'd think of a physical network, except that it is virtualized within GCP.
-A VPC network consists of virtual local subnet networks in data centers, all connected by a global wide area network.
-Networks are logically isolated from all other networks in GCP.
+A VPC network is a global resource which consists of a list of regional virtual subnetworks (subnets) in data centers, all connected by a global wide area network.
+VPC networks are logically isolated from each other in GCP.

-All Compute Engine virtual machine (VM) instances, and the VMs running Kubernetes Engine containers and App Engine Flex apps, exist within a VPC network.
-The VPC network connects VMs in that network to each other and to the Internet.
+All Compute Engine VM instances, Kubernetes Engine clusters, and App Engine Flex instances rely on a VPC network for communication.
+The network connects the resources to each other and to the Internet.

 Read more about VPC networks.

 Each VPC network implements a distributed virtual firewall that you can configure.
 Firewall rules allow you to control which packets are allowed to travel to which destinations.
 Every VPC network has two implied firewall rules that block all incoming connections and allow all outgoing connections.

 default-allow-internal rule, which permit communication among instances in the